 Telehealth is a rapidly growing means of healthcare.
 It allows people to seek healthcare and health guidance from anywhere, without physically going to see a doctor.
 Patients are connected with a physician through means of electronic communication which presents many telehealth risks and challenges.

 Many physicians use telehealth in their practice, while the majority of those who don’t, have a plan to implement it in the near future.
-Determining the risks of telehealth is essential in order to create strategies that minimize those risks.
+Determining telehealth risks and challenges is essential in order to create strategies that minimize them.
 As telehealth appears to be the future of medicine, the safety of both patients and physicians is of the utmost importance.

 This is especially true when symptoms are less clear or the diagnosis is challenging.
 While misdiagnosis is still unlikely as a risk of telehealth, the possibility can cause problems of lack of trust and unreliability.
 As with any misdiagnosis, a telehealth misdiagnosis can potentially be life-threatening.